 import unittest from chainer.testing import attr class TestMyFunc(unittest.TestCase): ... @attr.gpu def test_my_gpu_func(self): ...

-The functions tagged by the
+The functions tagged with the

 gpu decorator are skipped if